Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Implementation of thermal and nonthermal energies

 As was pointed out by \citet{Springel.2010}, one significant disadvantage of such a scheme is that it forfeits strict conservation of energy.
 In structure and galaxy formation simulations, however, the total energy is usually not conserved anyway owing to radiative cooling, radiative or feedback heating, star formation, etc. All of these processes are uncertain and modeled approximately.
 At the same time, as we show below, in the idealized tests, the entropy-conserving scheme performs either comparably or better than the energy-based scheme.

-If the strict conservation of energy is nevertheless desirable, one may use the energy-based scheme for thermal energy, computing $\eth$ from $\etot$ when possible, and the entropy-conserving scheme for all nonthermal components.
+If the strict conservation of energy is nevertheless desirable, one can disregard the solution for the thermal component and compute $\eth$ from $\etot$ while also following entropies of nonthermal components \citep{Kudoh.Hanawa.2016,Gupta.etal.2021}.
+Note that solving the equation for thermal entropy simultaneously with $\etot$ is still desirable, so that gas temperature and pressure can be evaluated in regions with highly supersonic flows.
+In practice, such a scheme can be achieved by relaxing criteria~(\ref{eq:crit-Mach}) and (\ref{eq:crit-vshock}) and using only Equation~(\ref{eq:crit-ediff}), so that explicitly modeled thermal entropy is used in highly supersonic regions.
+Such a scheme will ensure the conservation of both total energy and nonthermal entropy.